Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 Private weekday events are available to groups of 6-80 guests.
 Though the field accommodates only 20 people at a time, colleagues can enjoy on-site beer and wine while waiting their turns to play.
 Bringing in food from third-party caterers is also permitted.

-If you’re looking for out-of-the-box team outing ideas, Bad Axe Throwing is a solid choice.
+If you’re looking for out-of-the-box corporate event ideas, Bad Axe Throwing is a solid choice.
 Once a niche pastime among lumberjacks and frontiersmen, axe throwing has become mainstream because, well, it’s a ton of fun.

 Before sharing its sharp objects, a coach will teach your group how to throw axes like pros.
 As an added bonus, its location set north of downtown now serves an extensive list of beer and wine.
 Bet your co-workers won’t see this one coming!